๐ŸŒฟ Free & Open Access Resources

 ๐Ÿ™๏ธ

-Our ultimate vision is for these coping strategies to reach every school in the district โ€” embedding emotional regulation tools into the culture of the entire South Kitsap School District, not just one school or one classroom.
+Our ultimate vision is for these coping strategies to reach every school in every district โ€” embedding emotional regulation tools into the culture of school districts everywhere, not just one school or one classroom.

 The Peer Education Ripple Effect